Español

 Financial and Insurance Matters

-In 2010, a Patient Bill of Rights was created when the Affordable Care Act (ACA) was passed and made into a law.
-The bill was designed to give patient protections in dealing with health insurance companies.
+In 2010, a Patient Bill of Rights was created to support the Affordable Care Act (ACA) .
+The bill was designed to give protections to people who are dealing with private health insurance companies.

-Here are some of the protections that apply to health plans under the ACA law:
+Here are some of the protections that apply to health plans under the ACA.

-Still, there are exceptions to some of these rights.
-The rules apply to plans issued or renewed on or after September 23, 2010.
-You’ll need to check your plan’s materials or ask your employer or benefits person to find out if your health plan is grandfathered.
+There are exceptions to some of these rights.
+These rules apply to plans issued or renewed on or after September 23, 2010.
+Plans issued before that date are ‘grandfathered’ and these rules don’t apply to them.
+You’ll need to check your plan’s materials or ask your employer or benefits person to find out if your health plan has to follow these rules.

-Besides the grandfathered plans, there are other ways insurance companies can bypass some of the rules, so you’ll still have to check with each plan to find out exactly what they do and don’t do.
+Besides the grandfathered plans, there are other ways insurance companies can get around some of the rules.
+So, you’ll still have to check with each plan to find out exactly what they do and don’t do.

 Along with the American Cancer Society, other sources of information and support include: